jswope00/AI-MicroApps/README.md

 Edit main.py to add your config file to the `templates` JSON list in the following format: "Human Readable Name": "config_file_name".
 Note no `.py` at the end of the config file name.

-Any changes to a config file require a restart of Streamilit
+Any changes to a config file require a restart of Streamlit
    - Ctrl + C to quit Streamlit from your terminal
    - To start Streamlit again: